-As the UK looks ahead to a brighter future, the Chancellor has revealed the 2021 Budget and how he plans on supporting early learning settings, schools, colleges and further education establishments.
+As the UK looks ahead to a brighter future, the Chancellor has revealed the 2021 budget and how he plans to support schools, colleges, and further education establishments and help all pupils catch up on lost learning as a result of the pandemic.

 2020-21 education total funding – £74.1 billion.